La Nación (Chile): Foundation and expropriation

-Changes on the Military Regime
+Changes under the military regime

-The newspaper circulated continuously until September 11, 1973, and six days after the newspaper was operated by the Armed Forces of Chile and was renamed La Patria (The Fatherland), and later, in 1975, El Cronista (The Chronist).
+The newspaper circulated continuously until the coup of September 11, 1973.
+Six days later, the newspaper was operated by the Armed Forces of Chile and was renamed La Patria (The Fatherland), and later, in 1975, El Cronista (The Chronist).
 Only on June 3, 1980 (almost seven years after its last edition), again called La Nación as such, however, their numbers continued as normal.

-During the 1980s, La Nación became the official means the government of Augusto Pinochet, on several occasions including various writings and publications of a propaganda.
-Also, and imitating the model imposed by the magazine Ercilla, began delivering free books from leading writers.
+During the 1980s, La Nación became the official means the government of Augusto Pinochet, on several occasions including various writings and publications of a propaganda. it also began imitating the model introduced by the magazine Ercilla, delivering free books from leading writers.

 Government endorsed newspaper of the Concertación

-In a fierce defense of the military government, a day to day, in 12 March 1990, the newspaper changed to a center-left line.
+In a fierce defense of the military government, a day to day, on 12 March 1990, the newspaper changed to a center-left line.
 5 and March 6, 1991, La Nacion published in full the "Rettig Report", released by President Patricio Aylwin on March 4 that year.

 During the 1990s, the nation will achieve sales soaring at times, especially when it published the results of the Scholastic Aptitude Test (PAA), the SIMCE, or housing subsidies.
 At present, the results of the University Selection Test (PSU, which replaced the PAA) are published by El Mercurio, those in SIMCE by La Tercera, and the housing subsidy by La Cuarta.